 HOW TO GET TO BRYCE CANYON FROM PAGE (ANTELOPE CANYON AND HORSESHOE BEND)

 If you visit Antelope Canyon, Bryce Canyon is not too far away.
-Bryce is 150 miles from Page so you can even enjoy the sunset at Horseshoe Bend first, then drive two and a half hours to Bryce, spend the night, and visit the park the next morning as we did.
+Bryce is 150 miles from Page so you can even visit Horseshoe Bend at sunset first, then drive two and a half hours to Bryce, spend the night, and visit the park the next morning as we did.

 HOW TO GET TO BRYCE FROM ZION NATIONAL PARK